 Make sure the fuel valve on top of the diesel tank is in the ON position before attempting to start the generator.
-The diesel tank is installed in the aft mechanical space.
+See section 4, Electrical Systems, for more information before starting the generator.

-The generator water-separator fuel filter is installed on the starboard side of the mechanical space.
+The generator water-separator fuel filter is installed in the mechanical space.
 The fuel filter has a sediment bowl that must be inspected for water frequently to ensure an adequate supply of clean, water-free fuel is supplied to the engine.
 Inspect the filter periodically and change the element as needed.